derrickbeining/react-atom/README.md

 ## Description

-`react-atom` provides a simple way to manage state in React, for both global app state and for local component state:
+`react-atom` provides a simple way to manage state in React, for both global app state and for local component state: ✨`Atom`s✨

-✨ `Atom`s ✨

 ### Put your state in an `Atom`: